LCNP-KIST/Neural-information-processing-and-computations-of-two-input-synapses/README.md

 # Neural-information-processing-and-computations-of-two-input-synapses
 This repository contains simulation code for reproducing figures from the following manuscript which is currently under peer review:

-Neural information processing and computations of two-input synapses (2022) by Soon Ho Kim, JunHyuk Woo, Kiri Choi, MooYoung Choi, and Kyungreem Han, _Neural Computation, Under Review_.
+Soon Ho Kim, JunHyuk Woo, Kiri Choi, MooYoung Choi, and Kyungreem Han, (2022) Neural information processing and computations of two-input synapses. _Neural Computation, Under Review_.

 ## Required Installations